Metropolitan Opera: Metropolitan Opera House, Philadelphia

 To provide a home for its regular Tuesday night performances in Philadelphia, the Met purchased an opera house originally built in 1908 by Oscar Hammerstein I, the Philadelphia Opera House at North Broad and Poplar Streets.
 Renamed the Metropolitan Opera House, the theater was operated by the Met from 1910 until it sold the house in April 1920.
 The Met debuted at its new Philadelphia home on December 13, 1910, with a performance of Richard Wagner's Tannhäuser starring Leo Slezak and Olive Fremstad.

 The Philadelphia Met was designed by noted theater architect William H. McElfatrick and had a seating capacity of approximately 4,000.
 The theater still stands and currently functions as a church and community arts center.

 Principal conductors

 In the Met's inaugural season of 1883–1884, Auguste Vianesi, who conducted most of the performances that season including the opening night, was listed in the playbills as "Musical Director and Conductor"; thereafter, the Met did not have another officially designated "music director" until Rafael Kubelík in 1973.
-However, a number of the Met's conductors have assumed a strong leadership role at different times in the company's history.
+However, several of the Met's conductors have assumed more prominent leadership role at different times in the company's history.
 They set artistic standards and influenced the quality and performance style of the orchestra, but without any official title.
 The Met has also had many famed guest conductors who are not listed here.